Korean War Legacy Project

 Proud Grandsons Planning a Trip to Korea

-When asked about his desire to travel to Korea, Germaye Tesfaye affirms that he wants to see a peaceful Korea before he dies.
-His grandsons also want to visit.
-They are proud of their grandfather's service.
-Germaye Tesfaye is thankful for the relationship between Korea and Ethiopia.
+Germaye Tesfaye hopes to see a peaceful Korea before he dies, a wish his grandsons also share as they look forward to visiting.
+They are proud of his service and frequently reflect on his lasting legacy.
+Moreover, he is deeply grateful for the strong relationship between Korea and Ethiopia.

 Tags: Impressions of Korea,Modern Korea,Pride